pmm1/islandis-login/README.md

 Use the constructor function to pass in the kennitala of the company you are implementing the IAS for.

-There is one public function provided --> `.verify()`.
-Pass the token you receive from Island.is into this function and we'll take care of the rest.
+There is one public function provided ➡️ **`.verify()`**.
+Pass the token you receive from Island.is into this function and the library will make the magic happen.

 **IslandIsLogin** validates the signature according to the [technical specifications](https://vefur.island.is/innskraningarthjonusta/taeknilegar-upplysingar/) provided by the Ísland.is IAS.